Donate quickly and securely here

 Rohingya refugee crisis: ActionAid’s response in Bangladesh

-Now, with the arrival of the monsoon season, we're using sand bags and fencing to stabilize areas that are vulnerable to landslides and improving drainage systems.
+- With the arrival of the monsoon season, we began using sand bags and fencing to stabilize areas that are vulnerable to landslides.

-We urgently need your help to support our response to this crisis and make sure the most vulnerable people are protected during the rainy season.
+We urgently need your help to support our response to this crisis and make sure the most vulnerable people are protected.
 Please donate now to help make sure we can reach as many women and girls as possible.

 Please donate now